inviqa/harness-go/docs/how-to-guides/add-benchmarks.md

 ### `ws go bench current` (`ws go bench`)

 This will produce a performance profile for your current branch using a standard `go test -bench=./benchmarks` call.
 The numbers themselves do not provide much value, as they should be compared against a baseline, which is what `ws go bench compare` does for us.
-However, it can be useful to run this command when you are verifying that your benchmarks complete successfully.
+However, it can be useful to run this command when you are verifying that your benchmarks complete successfully, or when you do not have any benchmarks on your stable branch yet.

 This command will not touch your environment in any way, so it is especially useful in that respect.